TonyHC/Project-Management-Tool/README.md

 # Project-Management-Tool

-Full stack web application using React 18 and Spring Boot 2
+Full stack web application using React 17 and Spring Boot 2

 - React along with HTML, CSS, JS and Bootstrap 5 are used for the frontend

 - Create a REST API using Spring Boot that communicates with MySQL as the backend

 - Utilize Spring Security + JWT to secure both the frontend and backend

+- Implement drag and drop functionality for lists using [react-beautiful-dnd](https://www.npmjs.com/package/react-beautiful-dnd) and [react-usestateref](https://www.npmjs.com/package/react-usestateref) packages

 ## How to visit web application hosted by Heroku
 - Head to https://user-project-management-tool.herokuapp.com